Pomax/are-we-flying/docs/index.md

       });
     });

-    // And then we also add a change handler to our number field
+    // We'll also add a change handler to our number field
     // so that if that changes, we can let the server know: document
       .querySelector(`#autopilot .altitude`)